OpenLMIS/documents/8-ApproveRequisitionAPI.md

 {
    "error": "Something went wrong"
 }
 **Description**: This error will occur if request can not be processed due to some internal server error.

+#### 10) *Product missing*
+**Response**:
+{
+   "error":Mandatory field Missing"
+}
+**Description**: This error will occur if request does not contain data for all the products ordered by the requisioner.

 #### Note
-No error will be returned for following cases :-
-- Product is not active - Replenishment quantity set to 0 (No error returned)
-- Product is not supported for that program - Ignore
-- Product is not supported by CHW's base facility - Ignore
+The approve API should contain data for all the products that were ordered by the requisitioner.

 ### JSON Example 1 ( Below JSONs need to be updated)